 For some clients, I ask this at each of their sessions because this tells me a lot about their overall health and how they’re progressing along.
-Here is what I am looking for when I ask each of these questions:
+Here’s what I am looking for when I ask each of these questions:

 1. A healthy bowel releases one to three times daily.

 Everybody should be passing stool at least once per day.
 I’ll say it again…you should poop daily!
-If you poop more than three times daily, that’s an indication your bowels are moving faster than they need, which robs you of nutrients that you’re consuming from your food.
+If you poop more than three times daily, that’s an indication your bowels are moving faster than they need.
+This robs you of the nutrients you’re consuming from your food.
 We would also need to figure out why they are moving so quickly.
 If you’re going less than once daily, your stool is hanging out a bit too long and your body will start to recycle the waste back into your body.

 2. I know there are some that make their bathroom trip their “me” time.

-3. Floating stool could indicate that you are not absorbing the fats that you are eating.
+3. Floating stool could indicate you are not absorbing the fats that you are eating.

 In case you’re wondering, this is not a good thing.
-It could indicate a too quick transit time OR maybe there’s something bigger going on with your gallbladder so I may ask some follow up questions about that.
+It could indicate a too quick transit time.
+Or there’s something bigger going on with your gallbladder.
+So I may ask some follow up questions about that.
 My first question will also be, do you have one.

 4. If the edges of your stool are flat or perhaps your poop looks like a ribbon on a party package, I need to know.